 Intense right?
 Fixing bad habits is hard.
 Keeping your wrist in a neutral position will help you avoid this problem in the first place.

 So You Can’t Move Your Wrist?

 Of course you can.
 All pianists do.
-You have to move your wrist to play just about anything in piano repertoire.
+You have to move your wrist to play just about anything in the piano repertoire.
 Your resting position should be with a neutral wrist though.
 The repetition is what causes carpal tunnel, not the act of moving your wrist.
 If your hand is primarily in a neutral position while you play, you shouldn’t have a problem.
 Moving your wrist at the end of a phrase, or for octaves, or for a multitude of other piano techniques should be fine.

 This isn’t to say there’s no way to get carpal tunnel syndrome if you’re playing correctly, but you’re much better off if you pay attention to relaxing that wrist.

 Your fingers have to be curved to play the piano right?
 Well, no they don’t.
 There are plenty of professional pianists that play with flat fingers pretty much exclusively, and they do just fine.
 Even pianists that swear by curved fingers will play with a flat finger once in a while.
 Even though flat fingers aren’t necessarily wrong they are typically not the optimum position for our fingers to be in.

 How Curved Do Your Fingers Need to Be?